 Timothy J. Brennan, Ph.D., University of Wisconsin.
 Professor, Public Policy and Economics.
 Antitrust law and policy, regulatory economics, electricity markets, telecommunications and broadcasting, copyright and intellectual property, philosophy of economics.

 Anne E. Brodsky, Ph.D., University of Maryland.
 Associate Professor, Psychology.
 Resilience of women and women's communities in the face of societal risks such as community violence and war, pvoersty, sexism, racism and other forms of oppression.

 Robert E. Carpenter, Ph.D., Washington University in St. Louis.
-Associate Professor, Economics.
+Professor, Economics.
 Macroeconomics, monetary economics, idustrail organization, theory of the firm.

 Dennis Coates, Ph.D., University of Maryland.
 Professor, Economics.
 Public choice, public finance, sports economics.

 Lisa Dickson, Ph.D., University of Texas at Austin.
 Assistant Professor, Economics.
 Labor ecoomics, economics of education, econometrics.